-Once you are happy with the content and overall appearance of your design system documentation site, it is time to build for production deployment.
+Once you are happy with the content and appearance of your design system documentation site, it’s time to build for production deployment.
 Start up the build process with the following command:

 npm run dspublisher:build

 After it finishes, you can find the build artifacts under the

 Hosting the static content is quite straightforward and can be done in multiple different ways.

 If your design system documentation website has live examples with Java code, you also need to have the documentation project server itself running in the background and responding to requests coming from the client.

 dspublisher/out/docs.jar which is the executable server side counterpart for the website project.

 You can start it up by running the following command:

 By default, the server responds to requests on port 8080.

 Now that the setup for hosting the static site content and having the documentation Java project running in the background is defined, you’ll also need to setup a reverse proxy to connect these two.